 We want to make the world of nature a welcoming and inclusive place, so everyone can play their part in bringing nature back to our towns and countryside.
-The decision to buy Martlesham Wilds reflects this and it is already becoming a focus for involving and inspiring the communities nearby.
-Indeed, over the past year, we have shifted the focus of our engagement activity across the county to reach out more proactively to the communities around our reserves.
+The decision to buy Worlingham Marshes reflects this, with the project enabling us to develop our engagement and advisory activities with communities and businesses in NE Suffolk b.
+Key performance indicators (KPIs) to 2030

-Under our 'Team Wilder' banner, working with others to support and enable everyone to play their part in bringing nature back where they live, work or go to school.
-This collective, county-wide community-led action will help to restore the abundance of everyday nature and bring wildlife to the fore in individual and community decision making.
+Across the county, this collective, county-wide community-led action will help to restore the abundance of everyday nature and bring wildlife to the fore in individual and community decision making.

-We need everyone to play their part - and our superpower to make this happen, as it has always been, is our localness and the grassroots action this unlocks.
+We need everyone to play their part - as it has always been, our localness and ability to mobilise grassroots action unlocks this